bpater-tp/MediaPlugin/README.md

 Simple cross platform plugin to take photos and video or pick them from a gallery from shared code.

+Please read through all of the setup directions below: https://github.com/jamesmontemagno/MediaPlugin#important-permission-information

 Ported from [Xamarin.Mobile](http://www.github.com/xamarin/xamarin.mobile) to a cross platform API.

 ### Setup